jdalbey/EasyAuth/docs/Quick Start Guide.md

 ####  Prerequisites

-1. You are using a Linux desktop OS.
+1. You are using a Linux or Windows desktop OS.
 2. You have a web browser open to the site with which you want to establish two-factor authentication (for example, `paypal.com`).
 We will refer to this site as the "provider".
 3. You have begun the process of enabling 2-factor authentication and are viewing a QR code that contains a shared secret key.